dgkim5360/today-i-found/README.rst

 Reddit: I am Tim Pope, crafter of plugins.
 AMA. https://www.reddit.com/r/vim/comments/267vrv/i_am_tim_pope_crafter_of_plugins_ama

-Stackoverflow: Using Vim's tabs like buffers https://stackoverflow.com/questions/102384/using-vims-tabs-like-buffers
+StackExchange: Using Vim's tabs like buffers https://stackoverflow.com/questions/102384/using-vims-tabs-like-buffers

-Stackoverflow: How to navigate in large project in VIM https://stackoverflow.com/questions/1457540/how-to-navigate-in-large-project-in-vim
+StackExchange: How to navigate in large project in VIM https://stackoverflow.com/questions/1457540/how-to-navigate-in-large-project-in-vim

 Reddit: How do you guys use Vim effectively for large projects?